meilisearch/specifications/text/0013-delete-enqueued-updates.md

 ### Additional Materials

-As explained on the [parent spec](https://github.com/meilisearch/specifications/pull/12), It's quite rare to have this kind of update queue.
+As explained in the [parent spec](https://github.com/meilisearch/specifications/pull/12), It's quite rare to have this kind of update queue.
 Elasticsearch or Algolia, who have this kind of update queue, don't give the abort or clear their 'tasks' queues.

 ### Explanation